 Oregon governor: Now is not the time to talk about gun control Using numbers from the Centers for Disease Control and Prevention, we found that from 2004 to 2013, 316,545 people died by firearms on U.S. soil.
 (2013 is the most recent year CDC data for deaths by firearms is available.)
-So much for choosing different brands.
+According to the U.S. So much for choosing different brands.
 Theyrule.